 The programme will provide you with general and subject-related skills that equip you for employment in various fields: chemical industries, pharmaceutical companies, quality control laboratories etc, public sector, usually with research and development.
 Other employment possibilities include management, scientific journalism, and research.
 After fulfilment of the program you will also be a strong candidate for PhD programs in relevant areas.

 The program gives you the necessary knowledge in the field of design and synthesis of substances that may cause specific effects on the body or form the basis of exciting new materials.
 The program also includes in–depth studies of organic chemical reactions, including principles for stereoselective synthesis and organometallic chemistry.
 Within the programme you will be able to direct your education towards organic chemistry or medicinal chemistry.

-The program includes compulsory courses in statistics and science theory, advanced level courses in organic chemistry and medicinal chemistry, in total 60 HEC, and a degree project of 60 HEC.
+The program includes advanced courses in organic chemistry and medicinal chemistry, in total 60 HEC, and a degree project of 60 HEC.
 The degree project is strongly connected to research and supervised by one of the research groups associated with the program.
 Topics for the thesis are organic chemistry or medicinal chemistry.

-The University of Gothenburg is convinced that education and research flourish in an international environment.
-A mixture of students from different cultures enriches the learning environment and the University believes that motivated students should have a chance to study here, even if they dont have the means to cover all costs.
+We are convinced that education and research flourish in an international environment.
+A mixture of students from different cultures enriches the learning environment and the University believes that motivated students should have a chance to study here even if they don’t have the means to cover all costs.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.